MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxpin/nf-acxpin-acxpingetrawdataformatlist.md

 ## -description

-The **AcxPinGetRawDataFormatList** function returns the data format list for the specified pin.
+The **AcxPinGetRawDataFormatList** function returns the RAW mode data format list for the specified pin.

 ## -parameters